nlsfi/pta-intelligent-search/README.md

 ## Testing

 In project pta-intelligent-search-qa there are integration tests that depend on data generated in projects pta-intelligent-search-harvester and pta-intelligent-search-api by using exec-maven-plugin.
 In order to run the tests, those projects should be compiled and packaged first.

+There are two test profiles: `esrunning` (activated by default) and `esdocker`.
+Profile `esrunning` expects that the Elastisearch is running in http://localhost:9200.
+Scheme, host and port can be configured using properties:
+`integ.elasticsearch.scheme`, `integ.elasticsearch.host`,  and `integ.elasticsearch.port`.
+Profile `esdocker` starts the dockerized Elasticsearch on http://localhost:9201.

-The simplest way verify that all is working is to run `mvn clean install` at the root of the project.
+If dockerized Elasticsearch is wanted, run `mvn clean install -Pesdocker` at the root of the project.
+Otherwise just run `mvn clean install`.

 ## Updating spatial regions